The need for transdisciplinary workplace research

 As breaking boundaries is not always easy or self-evident for researchers, I felt the necessity to make them meet face-to-face in order to exchange thoughts and experience and to be able to form new alliances.
 Therefore, I created the Transdisciplinary Workplace Research (TWR) network, with the intention to organize transdisciplinary conferences dedicated entirely to workplace research.
 It was great to see that many workplace academics shared my enthusiasm and it thus was easy to create a TWR board with researchers from all kind of different fields (among which real estate, FM, health, psychology, sociology, business administration, management, architecture) and working for universities on several different continents.
 And it also did not take me long to find a willing and capable host for the 1st TWR conference in Tampere University of Technology (TUT; see the conference website www.tut.fi/en/twr2018).
 TUT has composed a multi-disciplinary organizing team with representatives from different departments, also including practitioners.

 From 19-21 September 2018, this conference will bring together work environment researchers from all relevant disciplines, both from academia and practice.
-As TWR network we believe that this includes, but is not limited to, physical work environment (e.g. facilities management, real estate, architecture and design, building physics (HVCSE),bio-technology ), social work environment (e.g. HRM, behavioral sciences, organizational science, business, health, environmental psychology), digital work environment (e.g. ICT, virtual reality), and work environment management (management, economics, FM, CREM).
+As TWR network we believe that this includes, but is not limited to, physical work environment (e.g. facilities management, real estate, architecture and design, building physics (HVCSE),bio-technology ), social work environment (e.g. HRM, behavioural sciences, organizational science, business, health, environmental psychology), digital work environment (e.g. ICT, virtual reality), and work environment management (management, economics, FM, CREM).

-During two days, we will be discussing workplace research from all these perspectives, with researchers from around the world in parallel sessions.
-Delegates can attend by listening to the latest research findings in these sessions and joining us in special workshops aimed at jointly identifying future roadmaps for related sub-themes; this in order to provide the opportunity to form and join transdisciplinary, international research initiatives involving academics and practitioners.
 Over 30 different workplace studies will be presented, with diverse topics.
 We will offer you presentations about research findings ranging from social issues, like workplace culture, leadership and work patterns & activities to physical issues, like distributed and collaborative workplaces, to technology issues, like workplace sensors and other smart building technology.
 And we also want this to be the place to present management issues, such as determining workplace KPI’s, dealing with the sharing economy and workplace and employer branding.
 You are all very much invited to attend and lay your own issues on the future workplace research table W&P

 Rianne Appel-Meulenbroek